akira-tech/RFQ993471/README.md

            | Testing, reviews, misc   | E. Liang, R. Siebel, J. Coblentz, J. Phipps

 The team participated in a brainstorm (Webex with followup emails) to generate the application idea.
-Our goals were to be relatively simple, dynamic, user-friendly and implementable with the cutting-edge technological stacks.
+Our goals were to be relatively simple, dynamic, user-friendly and implementable with cutting-edge technological stacks.
 We decided to implement an app for retrieving data from http://open.fda.gov for visualizing the word frequency in warning labels grouped by Route and Product Type categories and sorted by frequency of occurrence.
 This application allows users to visualize the prevailing subjects of concern among different types of drugs.

 We envisioned the following use cases:

 * __General User__:
-  - quickly find prevalent issues or warnings listed in the warning section of product labels
+  - quickly find prevalent issues or warnings listed in warning section of product labels
   - share one's findings with friends using downloadable .png or .svg file

 * __Researcher__: